 - There is a great shortage of priests because there is not sufficient incentive to join the priesthood.
 The priesthood is so overloaded with politicking and work hours that men who would otherwise make good candidates run from it.

 - Bishops found tiny missions in storefronts that have no substantial growth after 20 years.
 The priests complain or get a victim complex about not being able to draw a paycheck from the church, but often these priests will not get off their lazy asses and do some evangelism (see point 2) (2 Thessalonians 3:10, 1 Timothy 5:18).

 - Bishops ordain new converts or people with little formal Orthodox study.
 These priests often have cult leader complexes.
 Notable offenders are Archbishop Demitri (OCA) and Metropolitan Philip (Antioch).

-- Seminaries do not adequately prepare priest because of weak curricula and incompetent professors.
+- Seminaries do not adequately prepare priests because of weak curricula and incompetent professors.
 This is broader than Holy Cross.

 - Converts accuse cradle of playing ethnic politics, but they the converts do it even more.

 - Lay people have strong opinions but have no desire to explore Orthodoxy beyond their diocese and the internet.
 They want an echo chamber.